-After running the simulation, the user can select a variable to view how its predicted values change over time, as shown in Figure 2.
-PROMETHEUS draws a graph for the variable, with the x axis representing time and the y axis representing the variable itself.
-As the results indicate, the model produces a series of sharp peaks wherein the growth of D. nasutum occurs slightly after the growth of P. aurelia.
-Once the prey population reaches its peak, there is a sharp decline that precedes a similar decline in the predator population.
+After running the simulation, the user can view how a variable's predicted values change over time, as shown in Figure 2.
+PROMETHEUS draws a graph for the variable, with the x axis representing time and the y axis representing the variable's value.
+As the results indicate, the model produces a series of sharp peaks such that the growth of D. nasutum occurs slightly after the growth of P. aurelia.
+Once the prey population reaches its peak, a sharp decline precedes a similar decline in the predator population.
 To further evaluate a model, the user can plot the simulated results against the observed data.
-For example, Figure 3 shows how the process model's behavior compares to the data from Jost and Ellner's 2000 analysis.
-In both species the model produces fewer and sharper peaks than were experimentally observed, with the peaks being slightly out of synchronization with the observations.
+For example, Figure 3 shows how the process model's behavior compares to the data from Jost and Ellner's analysis.
+For both species the model produces fewer and sharper peaks than were observed, with the peaks being slightly out of synchronization with the observations.

 Since the model fails to adequately reproduce the behavior of the ecosystem, the scientist may want to revise it.
-To this end, the graphical environment enables the addition and alteration of variables and processes, additionally providing full access to the underlying model.
+To this end, the graphical environment supports the addition and alteration of both variables and processes, 3 and the user has full access to the underlying text of the model.
 Thus the scientist can adjust the model, view the new causal structure, and simulate the new model's behavior.
-Used in this manner, PROMETHEUS serves primarily as a tool for model visualization and simulation, but it can also serve as an active assistant in the analysis of data.
+Used in this manner, PROMETHEUS acts primarily as a tool for model visualization and simulation, but it can also serve as an active